pgjdbc/pgadba/README.md

 The core concepts are DataSources, Sessions and Operations.

-* DataSource kind of represents the database on the other side of the network, you can start Sessions from it.
+* DataSource represents the database on the other side of the network, you can start Sessions from it.
 * Session is a connection to the database, over TCP and optionally TLS in the case of Postgresql.
 Sessions is where you send in Operations containing SQL queries and get Futures